Cao Huan: Family background and accession to the throne

 Cao Huan's birth name was "Cao Huang" (曹璜).
 His father, Cao Yu, the Prince of Yan, was a son of Cao Cao, the father of Wei's first emperor, Cao Pi.
-In 258, at the age of 12, in accordance with Wei's regulations that the sons of princes (other than the first-born son of the prince's spouse, customarily designated the prince's heir) were to be instated as dukes, Cao Huan was instated as the "Duke of Changdao District" (常道鄉公).
+In 258, at the age of 12, in accordance with Wei's regulations that the sons of princes (other than the first-born son of the prince's spouse or wife, customarily designated the prince's heir) were to be instated as dukes, Cao Huan was instated as the "Duke of Changdao District" (常道鄉公).

 In June 260, after the ruling emperor Cao Mao was killed in an attempt to seize back state power from the regent Sima Zhao, Cao Huang was selected to succeed Cao Mao.

 Reign

 At the time Cao Huang became emperor, his name was changed to "Cao Huan" because it was difficult to observe naming taboo with the name "Huang" (which was a homonym to many common terms—including "yellow" 黃 and "emperor" 皇).
 During Cao Huan's reign, the Sima clan controlled state power and Cao was merely a figurehead and head of state in name.
 On 28 Nov 263, Cao Huan instated his wife Lady Bian as empress.

-For the first few years of Cao Huan's reign, there were constant attacks by forces from the rival Shu Han state under the command of Jiang Wei.
+For the first few years of Cao Huan's reign, there were constant attacks by forces from the rival Shu Han state under the command of Shu general Jiang Wei.
 While Jiang Wei's attacks were largely easily repelled, Sima Zhao eventually ordered a counterattack on Shu with an invading force of 180,000 men commanded by Zhong Hui and Deng Ai.
-In late 263, Liu Shan, the Shu emperor, surrendered to Deng, bringing an end to the state of Shu.
+In late 263, Liu Shan, then Shu emperor, surrendered to Deng, bringing an end to the state of Shu.
 After the fall of Shu, Deng Ai was framed for treason by Zhong Hui and stripped of command.
 In early 264, Zhong Hui plotted with Jiang Wei to restore Shu and eliminate all the Wei generals who might oppose him.
 However, the generals started a counterinsurgency and killed Zhong Hui and Jiang Wei.
 Shu's former territories (in present-day Sichuan, Chongqing, Yunnan, southern Shaanxi, and southeastern Gansu) were completely annexed by Wei.